jcancheta92/Dataquest-Projects/README.md

 ____
 * [Answering Business Questions using SQL](https://github.com/jcancheta92/Dataquest-Projects/blob/master/12_Answering%20Business%20Questions%20using%20SQL.ipynb)

-   A continuation of applying SQL fundamentals and Pythong to answer some business questions.
+   A continuation of applying SQL fundamentals and Python to answer some business questions.
 ____
 * [Designing and Creating a Database](https://github.com/jcancheta92/Dataquest-Projects/blob/master/13_Designing%20and%20Creating%20a%20Database.ipynb)